sami53tk/technical-test/README.md

 - Users shall be able to create an account and log in to this account (Authentication system)
 - Users shall be able to log out
-- Users shall be authenticated to manage their list
+- Users shall be authenticated to manage their list (use de `providers.json` file provided`)
 - Users shall be able to add or remove providers from their list of favourites ones

 ### Non-functional specifications